firedrakeproject/firedrake/docs/source/visualisation.rst

-The file format Firedrake outputs to currently supports the visualisation of scalar-, vector-, or tensor-valued fields represented with `arbitrary order (possibly discontinuous) Lagrange basis functions`__.
+The file format Firedrake outputs to currently supports the visualisation of scalar-, vector-, or tensor-valued fields represented with an `arbitrary order (possibly discontinuous) Lagrange basis`__.
 Furthermore, the fields must be in an isoparametric function space, meaning the :doc:`mesh coordinates <mesh-coordinates>` associated to a field must be represented with the same basis as the field.
 To visualise fields in anything other than these spaces we must transform the data to this format first.
 One option is to do so by hand before outputting.
-Either by :doc:`interpolating <interpolation>` or else :func:`projecting <project>` the coordinates and then the field.
+Either by :doc:`interpolating <interpolation>` or else :func:`projecting <project>` the :doc:`mesh coordinates <mesh-coordinates>` and then the field.
 Since this is such a common operation, the :class:`~.File` object is set up to manage these operations automatically, we just need to choose whether we want data to be interpolated or projected.
 The default is to use interpolation.
 For example, assume we wish to output a vector-valued function that lives in an :math:`H(\operatorname{div})` space.
 If we want it to be interpolated in the output file we can use

 .. code-block:: python